Do you want to learn more about invoice processing software? If so you’re in the right place.

 How many invoices can one person process?

 On average, an AP clerk can manually process five invoices per hour translating to 12 minutes per invoice, according to Coreintegrator.
-Using invoice automation, this clerk can process 30 invoices per hour (2 minutes per invoice) – six times faster.
+Using invoice automation, this clerk could process up to 30 invoices per hour (2 minutes per invoice) – six times faster.

 The cost and time-saving benefits of automating AP processes are considerable.